-This week an English bishop faught back against the intollerance being aimed at Christians by some public bodies.
+This week an English bishop fought back against the intolerance being aimed at Christians by some public bodies.
 In an open letter he wrote,

 “Yet in the minds of those charged with implementing such policies, ‘diversity’ apparently means every colour and creed except Christianity, the nominal religion of the white majority; and ‘equality’ seemingly excludes anyone, black or white, with a Christian belief in God”